 Education is important for raising the value of video and image forensics.
 The more practitioners understand the correct way to process and clarify the evidence they receive, the better the probative value that evidence becomes.
 One group who has been working for many years to raise the quality and skill set of analysts is the National Center for Media Forensics (NCMF) at the University of Colorado Denver.
 In addition to participating in research and assisting with best practices for the field, they have developed curriculum at the collegiate level to educate competent forensic scientists.
 Through their Media Forensics Master’s program, and training courses throughout the year, they are leaders in the education of current and future examiners.

-We at Amped Software are happy to be part of the NCMF’s curriculum which focuses on teaching students to look at the evidence and learn the scientific ways to examine, clarify, and authenticate images and videos.
-Beginning this fall, in partnership with NCMF, Amped FIVE and Amped Authenticate will be available in their classroom where students will learn how FIVE can be utilized to examine the metadata of files, understand clarification tools used throughout the world, use forensically sound stabilization and measurement tools, and create understandable presentation pieces backed by a scientific report.
-They will also utilize Authenticate as a way of examining image structure, composition, and metadata in order to affirm whether evidence received is valid or altered.
+We at Amped Software are happy to be part of the NCMF’s curriculum which focuses on teaching students to look at the evidence and learn the scientific ways to examine, clarify, and restore images and videos.
+Beginning this fall, in partnership with NCMF, Amped FIVE will be available in their classroom where students will learn how FIVE can be utilized to examine the metadata of files, understand clarification tools used throughout the world, use forensically sound stabilization and measurement tools, and create understandable presentation pieces backed by a scientific report.
 In doing so, students will be prepared with a wide breadth of tools to get the most detail and information from images and videos as they enter the workforce.

 We are very excited that NCMF has chosen our products to help in their degree program.
 Together, Amped and NCMF will equip students to be well-prepared analysts using “methods and technology necessary to fight crime in the digital age”.